What is a barge?

 Future of barges and innovations

 The inland shipping industry is constantly innovating to become more efficient and sustainable.
-Electric and hybrid propulsion systems, automated cargo handling and better logistics coordination are some of the developments shaping the future of barges.
+Electric and hybrid propulsion systems, automated cargo handling and better logistical coordination are some of the developments shaping the future of barges.

 Types of barges and their applications